omardrwch/rl_exploration_benchmark/README.md

-# rl_exploration_benchmark
+# Exploration benchmark

-Simple environments to benchmark exploration in reinforcement learning algorithms
+A few simple environments to benchmark exploration in reinforcement learning algorithms.